Smoker Awarded $51.5M in Damages

 ``Our decision was based on a lot of evidence, the suppression of known facts by Philip Morris,″ Loudis said. ``They had a lot of information they just didn’t give out.″

-The case is California’s first since the repeal of a 1987 state law that banned lawsuits by cigarette smokers on the basis that the risks of smoking were well known.
+The case is California’s first since the repeal of a 1987 state law that banned such lawsuits under the notion that the risks of smoking were well known.
 Dozens of cases pending at the time were dismissed.

-In 1997, then-state Attorney General Dan Lungren joined justice officials in other states in suing the tobacco industry, and the state Legislature repealed the ban on individual lawsuits.
+In 1997, then-state Attorney General Dan Lungren joined justice officials in other states in suing the tobacco industry, and the Legislature responded to criticism of the ban by repealing it.

-The tobacco industry reached a $206 billion legal settlement with states in November, but cigarette makers still face individual and class-action claims.
+The tobacco industry came to a $206 billion legal settlement with states in November, but cigarette makers still face class action suits and individual suits by smokers.